It Might Be You

-"It Might Be You" is a song with music written by Dave Grusin, and lyrics written by Alan & Marilyn Bergman.
-It was performed by singer/songwriter Stephen Bishop in the 1982 film Tootsie starring Dustin Hoffman and Jessica Lange.
+"It Might Be You" is a song with music written by Dave Grusin and lyrics written by Alan & Marilyn Bergman.
+It was performed by singer-songwriter Stephen Bishop in the 1982 film Tootsie starring Dustin Hoffman and Jessica Lange.
 The song was nominated for an Academy Award for Best Original Song in 1983.

-Bishop's recording peaked at No. 25 on the Billboard Hot 100 chart on May 7, 1983, and spent eight weeks in the Top 40, becoming his final Top 40 song to date.
-It also spent two weeks at No. 1 on the U.S. adult contemporary chart in April the same year.
+Bishop's recording peaked at No. 25 on the Billboard Hot 100 chart on May 7, 1983 and spent eight weeks in the top 40, becoming his final top 40 song to date.
+It also held two weeks at No. 1 on the U.S. Adult Contemporary chart in April the same year.